Titli-14/Mano-Veda/README.md

 📱 Cross-Platform Accessibility – Built for mobile devices to ensure maximum reach across geographies.

 🛠️ Technologies Used

-🛠️ Technologies Used
-AI Frameworks
+AI Frameworks:
 TensorFlow and PyTorch for machine learning models

 OpenAI Whisper for speech processing

 Advanced neural networks for pattern recognition

-Web Technologies
+Web Technologies:
 React.js and Next.js for frontend

 Node.js for backend development

 JavaScript and Python programming

-Infrastructure
+Infrastructure:
 Google Cloud for scalable deployment

 MongoDB for data storage